 PhD Position in Environmental Psychology

-The Department of Psychology announces a PhD position in Environmental Psychology for a period of 3 years, without teaching duties.
+The Department of Psychology announces a PhD position in Environmental Psychology for a period of 4 years included 1 year with teaching duties.
 This is an educational position that shall provide promising research recruits the opportunity for professional development through studies towards a PhD.
 The position is connected to the PhD-program at the Faculty of Social and Educational Sciences, and the faculty will be the employer.
 The working place will be at the Department of Psychology.

 The Department of Psychology currently has approximately 110 employees and 1100 students.
 The Department holds a large and diverse research community covering a variety of disciplines within psychology, and offers studies at the bachelor-, master- and PhD level in addition to a study programme in clinical psychology.
 The Department also has three outpatient clinics that offer outpatient treatment as part of the educational programme in clinical psychology.
 In addition, the Department participates in extensive local, national and international research collaborations.
 Our research ambition is to be internationally and nationally leading in various disciplines of psychology.